Trenčín: History

-Trenčín gained a number of privileges during the Middle Ages: In 1324 the inhabitants were freed from paying tolls and the city received free royal town privileges in 1412 from King Sigismund.
-However, during the following decades and centuries there were catastrophes and wars which lasted until the end of the 18th century.
+Trenčín gained several privileges during the Middle Ages: In 1324, the inhabitants were freed from paying tolls, and the city received free royal town privileges in 1412 from King Sigismund.
+However, during the following decades and centuries, some catastrophes and wars lasted until the end of the 18th century.
 During the conflict between the Habsburgs and the supporters of the rival king, János Szapolyai, the town was captured in 1528 by imperial troops.
-In the 17th century the Ottomans were another threat from the south but they failed to conquer the city.
-The town then suffered from the Kuruc uprising against the Habsburgs and on 3 August 1708 the Battle of Trenčín took place close to the city.
-Two years later a plague killed 1,600 inhabitants of the city.
-Finally, in 1790 the town, along with the castle, was burned down and the castle has been in ruins ever since.
+In the 17th century, the Ottomans were another threat from the south, but they failed to conquer the city.
+The town then suffered from the Kuruc uprising against the Habsburgs, and on 3 August 1708, the Battle of Trenčín took place close to the city.
+Two years later, a plague killed 1,600 inhabitants of the city.
+Finally, in 1790, the town, along with the castle, was burned down, and the castle has been in ruins ever since.

-In the 19th century Trenčín flourished, as the railways to Žilina and Bratislava were built and many new enterprises were established, particularly in the textile, food and machine industries.
+In the 19th century, Trenčín flourished as the railways to Žilina and Bratislava were built and many new enterprises were established, particularly in the textile, food, and machine industries.

-The town became the hub of the middle Považie (Váh) region.
+The town became the hub of the middle Považie region.

-In 1867 Trenčín was downgraded from a "free royal town" to a "town with municipal government" and came under the direct control of the chief of Trenčín county.
+In 1867, Trenčín was downgraded from a "free royal town" to a "town with municipal government" and came under the direct control of the chief of Trenčín county.

 Trenčín flourished again during the era of the first Czechoslovak republic and became the capital of the Trenčín county again between 1940 and 1945 when the Slovak Republic was in existence.

-Shortly after the Slovak National Uprising began, Trenčín was occupied by Nazi Germany and it became the headquarters of the Sicherheitsdienst and the Gestapo.
+Shortly after the Slovak National Uprising began, Trenčín was occupied by Nazi Germany, and it became the headquarters of the Sicherheitsdienst and the Gestapo.

 Trenčín was captured by the Romanian and Soviet troops on 10 April 1945.

-Since 1990, the historical centre of the city has been largely restored and since 1996 it has been the seat of Trenčín Region and Trenčín District.
+Since 1990, the historical centre of the city has been largely restored, and since 1996 it has been the seat of Trenčín Region and Trenčín District.
 The castle and its Roman inscription have attracted tourism since.